mensmediumtall/mensmediumtall.github.com/posts/fat.md

 There are many other terms that apply to people who are making lifestyle choices that negatively affect their image which are not considered taboo.

-As an example, it's not considered culturally insensitive to inspecifically [address a group of drug addicts][meth-project].
+As an example, it's not considered culturally insensitive to unspecifically [address a group of drug addicts][meth-project].

-But whatever, the truth is that *fat* is often considered an offensive word.
+But, whatever, the truth is that *fat* is often considered an offensive word.
+I can live with that.

 ### We've got hurt feelings